telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 Fiddler's Inspectors display the **request** and the **response** for the selected session in the **Live Traffic list**.
 The inspectors are located in the right panel with the Request inspectors above the Response inspectors.

 Select a session (from the __Live Traffic__ list) to load its data into the Inspector's section.
-Request inspectors are shown at the top and Response inspectors are shown at the bottom (on the right panel).
+Request inspectors are shown at the top, and Response inspectors are shown at the bottom (on the right panel).

 ![Inspectors for Traffic Monitoring](../../images/livetraffic/inspectors/inspectors-all.png)